dtorresxp/odoo-guides/README.md

 # &#x03C8;Code Brief

 This is the basic explanation about &#x03C8;Code.
-Its only purpose is to indicate all necessary steps in a valid order and help people to find the place on screen where every step has to be done:
+Its only purpose is to indicate all necessary steps in a valid order and help people to find the object on screen where every step has to be done:
 - Guides
   - A guide consists of a link to a video, followed by the &#x03C8;Code of its procedure
   - When a video contains several procedures, you'll see a bulleted list below the initial (full video) link